FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </pre>
 </div>

 Let's think back to where this team began: with Mega Pyroar.
 It had two majorly desirable features: the ability to outpace most things with a **high speed stat**, and the ability to **stack multipliers** in service of doing **tremendous Fire-type damage**.
-THe drawback, of course, is that it was extremely one-dimensional in nature, and if any of those stacking modifiers got disrupted, it felt like you had wasted your Mega slot.
-So, what if we could get all of those positives *without* using a Mega in the first place?
-Enter base form "baby" Charizard.
+The drawback, of course, is that it was extremely one-dimensional, and if any of those stacking modifiers got disrupted, it felt like you had wasted your Mega slot.
+So, what if we could get all of those positives *without* using a Mega in the first place, and thus drastically reduce our opportunity cost?
+Enter base-form, non-Mega "baby" Charizard.

 With **Choice Scarf** and **maximum Speed investment**, base Charizard hits a blistering **final Speed stat of 250**, and with **Solar Power** active, it hits a **final Special Attack stat of 241**, which is actually 10 points higher than even maximum investment Modest Mega Charizard-Y!
 This Charizard *soars* past almost everything else in the game, and most players don't expect this at all.